chenxinfeng4/ffmpegcv/README.md

 - Support `RTSP`, `RTP`, `RTMP`, `HTTP`, `HTTPS` streams.
 - The `VideoCaptureStream` will be laggy and dropping frames if your post-process takes long time.
 The VideoCaptureCAM will buffer the recent frames.
 - The `VideoCaptureStream` is continously working on background even if you didn't read it. **Please release it in time**.
+- **Low latency** RTSP IP camera reader.
+Batter than opencv.
-- It's still experimental.
+- *It's still experimental*.
 Recommand you to use opencv.

 ```python